HomeData IntegrationsSpreadsheets

 The table format consists of:

-- Each row contains the "mapped" category
+• Each row contains the "mapped" dimension

-- You do not need to include a
+• You do not need to include a > in a variable column!

 In our example snip above:

-- Name is the primary category
+• Name is the primary dimension

-is used, and the rows show how the Name maps to a Team, e.g. Kevin is in the Engineering team - start date [date], salary, and bonus are all variables, so they don't need a
+• Each name is mapped to a team dimension, which is why the format name > team is used, and the rows show how the Name maps to a Team, e.g. Kevin is in the Engineering team